plitc/boot_btrfs_nested_subvol/README.md

 Usage
 =====
 ```
-    WARNING: subvolboot is highly experimental and its not ready for production.
+    WARNING: subvolboot2 is highly experimental and its not ready for production.
 Do it at your own risk.

     # usage: ./subvolboot2.sh { create | delete }
 ```